bubl-ai/bubl-ai.github.io/_posts/2024-04-01-What-is-Quantization.md

 - **Scalability & Deployment**: With lower memory footprint, it's easier to scale deployment to meet growing usage demands.

 - **Memory & Storage Savings**: Reduced memory usage and smaller model sizes mean they can run on devices with limited memory, reducing costs.

+Examples on how to use LlamaIndex to do quantization can be found [in our repository](https://github.com/bubl-ai/llamaindex-project/blob/main/examples/quantization/mistral_quantization.ipynb), and on [this post by LLamaIndex](https://twitter.com/llama_index/status/1711049190649061786).